RoadieHQ/marketing-site/content/docs/getting-started/model-software/index.md

 **Business** or 'ecosystem' kinds, which model the organisational context in which software is created:

-- Domains -  a collection of entities and Systems that form some distinct part of your organisation;
+- Domain -  a collection of entities and Systems that form some distinct part of your organisation;
-- Systems - a collection of different entities that have a set function.
+- System - a collection of different entities that have a set function.
+- Product - a collection of different entities that constitute a product.

 **Software** kinds, which model the individual elements of your software: